openownership/register/README.markdown

 Now, locally, sanitize the database copy by running:
   `heroku run --app openownership-register--pr-XXX bin/rails sanitize`

-## Migrating to a new elasticsearch host
+## Migrating to a new Elasticsearch host

 This was done in order to upgrade Elasticsearch from 5.6.9 (paid for through Heroku) to 6.6.1 (on a separate Elastic cloud account), as our experience doing